DanielPollithy/danielpollithy.github.io/_posts/2018-04-05-calculating-a-feed-forward-net-by-hand.md

 It doesn't matter how many epochs you are going to wait or how many hidden layers you add, the loss will always stay at around 0.5.

-But if you switch the activation function to ReLU or anything else and add one hidden layer with four perceptrons you obtain a perfect example.
+But if you switch the activation function to ReLU or anything else and add one hidden layer with four perceptrons you obtain a really good solution.

 ![Screenshot from 2018-04-05 15-18-08.png]({{site.baseurl}}/images/Screenshot from 2018-04-05 15-18-08.png)